galiacheng/weblogic-aks-hci/README.md

     The vallue of `InternalIPAddress` should be the external IP of the ingress controller service that is abtained in step 1.

     We create the ingress using the default port 80.
+Let's map with external port 80 also.

     ```powershell
     Add-NetNatStaticMapping -NatName "AKSHCINAT" -Protocol TCP -ExternalIPAddress '0.0.0.0/24' -ExternalPort 80 `